MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-design-content-mode.md

 ## Add a save and discard action

 In this task, you add actions to the content mode that enable users to save or discard the AI-generated proposal.
 Don't save AI-generated proposals to the database until the user chooses to do so.
-In accordance with responsible AI, to respect the user's choice.
+In accordance with the princples of responsible AI, to respect the user's choice.

 [![Shows a screenshot of the save and discard actions in the content mode of the PromptDialog type page](media/promptdialog-content-mode-save.svg)](media/promptdialog-content-mode-save.svg#lightbox)